Project Status: Completed

-Silver Saucer originally started as an idea for a business name ten years ago when I considered going into business for myself.
-I quickly decided consulting wasn’t for me, but I’ve kept the domain name all these years.
+Silver Saucer is a domain I registered many years ago and kept because I like the name.
 The logo is inspired from both a poem by Neil Gaiman, The Day the Saucers Came and The X-Files.

 Discogs API Integration

 The goal for Silversaucer.com is to integrate with the Discogs API).
 Discogs.com is a website that lets you catalog your record collection and also includes community features and a marketplace where you can buy and sell records (or CDs or almost any kind of media).
 There are two things I want to build using the Discogs API:

 I know that Discogs already has a feature on their website where you can have it randomly choose an item in your collection and if you shake the mobile app it will also show you a random item in your collection.
 This is a learning project and random records will be displayed for both albums and singles / EPs.